earthstar-project/mini-rpc/README.md

 Follows a request-response model but does not assume that either side is a "client" or "server" -- both sides can make requests.

+## Why not just use JSON-RPC?

+It's very similar, we may eventually converge towards JSON-RPC.
+But I plan to extend this to allow streaming and maybe pubsub-style subscriptions.

+For comparison, I added JSON-RPC as typescript types in [json-rpc.ts](https://github.com/earthstar-project/mini-rpc/blob/main/src/lib/json-rpc.ts).
+These are not used anywhere, only provided for comparison.

 ## Design Goals

 * Simplest possible protocol: peers send requests and responses to each other as JSON objects